Suman7495/Deep-Reinforcement-Learning/README.md

 cd Deep-Reinforcement-Learning
 ```

-To run any of the algorithms, go to the specific directory and run:
+To run any of the algorithms, go to the specific directory and run `main.py`.
+For example:
 ```
+cd COPOS
 python main.py
 ```
 Additionally, you can enter optional commands.
 For example: